niw/ramen/recipes/chicken-shoyu-ramen.md

 1. Put a lid on a pot and boil it for 10 minutes.
 1. Stop the heat and keep it for 30 minutes.
 1. Put Shoyu sauce and pork libs into a Ziplock.
-1. Put the Ziplock bag in a refrigerator at least for 30 minutes, would it be better for more extended hours, can be overnight.
+1. Put the Ziplock bag in a refrigerator at least for 30 minutes.

+> NOTE: It would be better to keep it in a refrigerator for more extended hours, can be overnight.

 ## Greens

 1. Boil enough water with small amount of salt in a pot.
 1. Put spinach into the pot and boil for 1.5 minutes.
-1. Take spinach out the pot and put in cold water.
+1. Take spinach out and put in cold water.
-1. Drain water and cut them in a small amount.
+1. Drain water and cut them in small chunks.

 ## Noodle